ShadowHub1/Auto-Responder-Support-Bot/Discordjs-autoresponse-bot-main/README.md

-# THIS REPOSITORY IS NO LONGER BEING ACTIVELY DEVELOPED AND CONTAINS MANY VULNERABILITIES, PLEASE REVIEW CODE BEFORE USING.

 # This is a discord bot which allows you to automatically respond to a message containg a specific word or phrase.

 # Installation